 - I think that I like this approach to learning because this is what I do as a learner.
 I learn experientially.
 Learning by doing.
 I also like Kolb’s experiential learning style theory (1974) where you start with a concrete experience, take a moment to reflect, reconceptualize with a new idea or approach, engage in active experimentation, then you’re back at the beginning of the cycle.
 I love reflection, I love action, and I love revising and trying again.

 This may or may not be what students experience in other higher education course, but this framework is what BC’s New Curriculum hopes and looks for.
 I fantasize that I would be in a secondary math class again and have the joy and opportunity to try this framework with Grade 8-12 students.
 It would be super fun and I know that it works because I had many of these ideas and pedagogical approaches when I left teaching in public schools.
-What I love about implementing this framework in addition to delving into First Peoples Principles of Learning and Indigenous Education, is that “there is not back row in this classroom.”
+What I love about implementing this framework in addition to delving into First Peoples Principles of Learning and Indigenous Education is, “there is no back row in this classroom.”
 That’s a quote from one of my online classes.
 This feedback tells me that this approach is not just a face-to-face phenomenon.
 This year, I am driven to learn more about culture in mathematics, decolonizing education, and unpacking my biases.
 I think in the end, I am guided by my own learning and my willingness to try and experiment.
 I am open to student input and I am steering my practice to be student-centred and student-led.
 And finally, I cannot get too engulfed or persuaded by the summative.
 The final grade is the demonstration of learning and if we did our job well, students should be able to achieve an “A” if we focus on their learning and progress.